MathCancer/PhysiCell/Quickstart.md

 ```
 export PHYSICELL_CPP=/usr/local/bin/g++-7
 ```
 and the Makefile will use it.
-You probably want to permanently define this env var in your `~/.bash_profile` file also.
+You probably want to permanently define this environment variable in your `~/.bash_profile` file also.

 ### Linux